The Winnability of Klondike Solitaire and Many Other Patience Games: Acknowledgements

-\begin{addendum} \item[Author Contributions] CB and IPG jointly made high-level design decisions of Solvitaire, debugged it, and ran exploratory experiments.
-IPG proposed and supervised the project, wrote the paper, and ran experiments reported here.
-CB made all low-level design decisions and implemented Solvitaire.
-IPG analysed experimental results and CB checked the analysis. \item[Acknowledgements] This work was in part supported by EPSRC (EP/P015638/1).
+This work was in part supported by EPSRC (EP/P015638/1).
 This work used the Cirrus UK National Tier-2 HPC Service at EPCC (http://www.cirrus.ac.uk) funded by the University of Edinburgh and EPSRC (EP/P020267/1).